FinlyWealth/mds-finly-search/README.md

 This step may take several minutes as it downloads and builds all required dependencies.

 ### Step 4.
 Start the Application
-Launch the application services and ensure the database proxy is running.
+Make sure the proxy is running and launch the application.

 ```bash
 docker compose up